-Analyze the carefully and come up with the entities in it.
-Identitfy what data has to be persisted in the database.
+Analyze the problem carefully and come up with the entities in it.
+Identify what data has to be persisted in the database.
 This contains the entities, attributes etc.

 Identify the primary keys for all the entities.
-Identify the others keys like candidate keys, partial keys, if any.
+Identify the other keys like candidate keys, partial keys, if any.